California boondocking snapshot

 Is California good for RV boondocking?

 Yes, especially in desert and some national forest areas.
-The catch is that California requires more exact land-manager checking than many RVers expect because rules change quickly between BLM land, state parks, national preserves, national forests, counties, private land, and coastal areas.
+The catch is that California requires more exact land-manager checking than many RVers expect because rules change quickly between BLM land, state parks, national preserves, national parks, national forests, counties, private land, and coastal areas.

 Can you boondock on the California coast?